cos326-f22/a7-starter-code/README.md

 query; for example,

 ```
-./main_index.native data/test_index_1000.txt for a year
+dune exec main data/test_index_1000.txt for a year
 940: t rise in December, for a year-on-year rise of
 908: ts to 96,000 tonnes for a year from March 1.
 382: d not pay principal for a year and a half, the